YUL - TYO

 • Which airlines offer Wi-Fi service onboard planes from Montreal to Tokyo?

-Air Canada, American Airlines, ANA, and Japan Airlines offer inflight Wi-Fi service on the Montreal to Tokyo flight route.
+Air Canada, and ANA offer inflight Wi-Fi service on the Montreal to Tokyo flight route.

 • Which aircraft models fly most regularly from Montreal to Tokyo?